 When you combine all the tips I’ve shared with you today, your memory is going to be incredibly flexible.
 And it will always trend towards higher and higher levels of improvement, even as you age.

-Since most of us want to be lifelong learners, this should be an issue.
+Since most of us want to be lifelong learners, this should not be an issue.

 Keep practicing the approaches I’ve shared on this page.
 The more you explore, the more you’ll discover even more interesting and powerful ways to make learning easier and fun.